harrycresswell/harry/content/articles/intentions-2020.md

 - Client acquisition
 - Marketing funnel

-We plan to work on internal tooling to improve the efficiency of our process.
-And spend time working on our inbound marketing strategy.
+We plan to work on internal tooling to improve the efficiency of our process and spend time working on our inbound marketing strategy.
 I’m excited to see what else is in store for In Detail this year.

 ## Learning